 Apparently, these heroes think they are doing a pretty good job at keeping the law.
 They must think God is pretty impressed with their human effort.
 After all, they rarely mess up.
 They are near perfect.
 I’m sure God will have their picture framed on a wall in heaven.

 The reality is there is not a single verse that tells us we are free from the law for salvation but must observe it for daily living.
 The reality is there is not a single verse describing some kind of watered-down version of punishment (aka discipline) for breaking Gods law.

 Not a Single Verse of Needing The Law For Daily Living

 You are either fully under the law, or totally free from it.
 You will either experience the full wages of sin (DEATH), or won’t see so much as a smack on the hand (LIFE).

-It’s time we stop building a doctrine of being free from law for salvation, but needing it for dialing living.
-That’s 100% man made garbage religion, and it leave no room for trusting Jesus to lead us.
+It’s time we stop building a doctrine of being free from the law for salvation, but need it for dialing living.
+That’s 100% man-made garbage religion, and it leaves no room for trusting Jesus to lead us.

 But, Doesn’t God Discipline us?

 Regarding discipline.
 Yes, God does discipline us.
 But somewhere along the line we started turning discipline into a bad word.
 We wanted that word to scare people and fear that God was going to ‘get us’.
 Yet, we don’t see this anywhere in the new covenant.

 - You discipline yourself to get to work on time.

 - You discipline yourself to read the bible, go to church, pray.